bkach/kotlin-sample/README.md

 ## Kotlin

-A very straightforward example of how kotlin and anko can be used to make an activity without any xml.
+A very straightforward example of how kotlin and anko can be used to make an activity without any xml layouts.

 ## KotlinRetrofit